 Good Luck with your new little family of fur-babies.

 I just used Neem Leaf by TheraNEEM organix and Wormwood Combination by Kroeger Herb.
 Then I had to use a probiotic on the food to help the good bacteria.
-We are worm free.
-The food you feed the dog needs to be for a sensitive tummy for awhile, low protein %.
-Don't know why, but it worked.

 Can I remove worms in a full term pregnant dog?
 She is a big Black Lab and is due any day.
 I was unaware of the worms til I saw one crawling up her tail on my bed tonight.
 What can I do to cause no harm to the puppies or my Daisy?